beego/beedoc/en-US/mvc/controller/session.md

 # Session control

-Beego has a build-in session module.
-It supports memore, file, mysql, redis as the save provider.
+Beego has a built-in session module.
+It supports memory, file, mysql, redis as the save provider.
 You can also implement your own provider according the interface.

-It very easy to use session in Beego, just switch session on in main function:
+It very easy to use the session provider in Beego, just switch session on in main function:

 	beego.SessionOn = true